-Underside rufous where black above; three spots at the apex of the anterior wing, and six, on the outer margin of the posterior wing, bordered with black.
+UNDERSIDE rufous where black above; three spots at the apex of the anterior wing, and six, on the outer margin of the posterior wing, bordered with black.

 Expan. $2\frac{6}{10}$ in.
 Hab.
 Colombia.
-In the Collection of Dr. Boisduyal.

 The muscular and ponderous appearance of this species almost unfits it for association with the fragile fairy forms which characterise most of the numerous species of this very beautiful genus.
 It seems to connect Ithomia somewhat with Doubleday's genus Ituna.